drdk/dr-css-inliner/README.md

   * `processingTime` - The time in ms it took to process and return the CSS in the webpage.
   * `requests` - An array of urls of all requests made by the webpage.
 Useful for spotting resources to strip.
   * `stripped` - An array of urls of requests aborted by the `--strip-resources` option.
+  * `errors` - An array of errors that ocurred on the page.
   * `cssLength` - The length of the inlined CSS in chars.

 ##### Examples: